ryanb8/rrwc/README.md

 ## Wordcount

 My attempt to write a wc in rust.
+Focusing on book style text files (not xml, code, html, etc).

+Using hyperfine to benchmark vs WC.

+Currently only a naive rust implementation exists.